 This actually happened in the 1980s, in case you missed it.

-And what’s more impressive is that it worked!
-Those chicks?
-They actually did dig it.
+And what’s more impressive is that it worked.
+Those chicks actually did dig it.
 They showed up for the party.
 And they bought millions of records.
 Talk about scoring.

 In fact, it worked so well that other guys did the same thing.

 And of course, the biggest of them all: